ThePhD/ThePhD.github.io/_posts/2025-03-13-The defer Technical Specification.markdown

 }
 ```

-As you can see here, we made one ⸺ just one ⸺ change to Yodaiken's code here: we use `defer freeall(&x)` at the very start of the function and delete it everywhere else.
+As you can see here, we made three ⸺ just three ⸺ change to Yodaiken's code here: we use `defer freeall(&x)` at the very start of the function and delete it everywhere else.
+We fix the loop part (again) correctly with `defer freeloop_all(&x);`, which was forgotten in the Yodaiken version.
+And, to make that possible, we have an additional function of `freeloop_all` and a modified `freeall`, to accomodate this.
+(The removal of the if checks is not necessary, but it should be noted `free` is one of the very, VERY few functions in the C standard library that's explicitly documented to be a no-op with a null pointer input).

 With `defer`, we no longer need to add a `freeall(&x)` at every exit point, nor do we need a ladder of `goto`s cleaning up specific things (in the case where the structure didn't exist and we tried to use a single exit point).
+We also don't accidentally leak loop resources, too.

-It's not that Yodaiken's change wasn't an improvement over the existing code, it's just that it simply failed to capture the point of the use of `defer`: no matter how you exit from this function now (save by using [runtime control flow](#-what-about-control-flow-outside-of-compilation-time)), there **is** no way to forget to free anything.
+It's not that Yodaiken's principle of change wasn't an improvement over the existing code (consolidating the `free`s), it's just that it simply failed to capture the point of the use of `defer`: no matter how you exit from this function now (save by using [runtime control flow](#-what-about-control-flow-outside-of-compilation-time)), there **is** no way to forget to free anything.
 Nor is there any way to forget to free anything on some specific path.
 The problems of CVE-2021-3744 ⸺ and the hundreds of CVEs like it ⸺ are not really a plausible issue anymore.
 It means that the C code you write becomes resistant to problems with later changes or refactors: adding additional checks and exits (as we did compared to the original code in the repository, to cover some cases not covered by the original) means a forgotten `freeall(&x)` doesn't result in a leak.